dfk-paris/own-reality/README.md

 Simply go to http://127.0.0.1:9292 with your browser and you should see a demo page integrating a subset of the available widgets.

+### Running the tests

+The app comes with a small test suite.
+Since the behavior partly depends on how the app is integrated within the deployment environment, the test suite tests the production page by default.
+Run it like this:

+    bundle exec rails test -v test/system

 ## Using the widgets